 Three sailing certifications available:

-Five hours of service learning through beach cleanups and underwater debris collection.
+Four hours of service learning through beach cleanups and underwater debris collection.

 The start of your adventure is here – board your boat, grab your dive gear and head out with your new crewmates.
 The ocean is only a jump away as you float on the turquoise blue waters, taking a short sail to Grand Case to start your dive training.
 Whether you’re learning to dive or already experienced, the ocean is calling!
 Water sports and paddleboarding round off your first days as the sun sets over the bay.

 Confined water dive training is over, so it’s off to St. Barts and Ile Fourche, an uninhabited island teeming with bird life and great snorkeling spots.
 You’ll practice raising the sails as you cruise to Colombier to continue working on Open Water certification dives at North Point, Gros Islet or La Baleine.
 There’s also an opportunity to hike along rocky shores and secluded bays of the islands.
 Finish off with some town time in picturesque Gustavia, where you can shop for souvenirs, grab an authentic French crepe or simply stroll around the historic marina.

 The next sail to Nevis is the longest of the trip, and allows for practicing at the helm as you take a turn on watch with your crewmates.
 This classic Caribbean island is dotted with traditional fishing boats and palm trees, offering a stunning backdrop to dive on wrecks, the incredible Moonshadow reef and experience your first night dive.
 The calm waters provide a great platform for testing out your wakeboarding, waterskiing or kneeboarding skills.
 Take a hike with your team up to Brimstone Hill and learn about the soldiers stationed in this historic fortress.